bonocore/EveryActivityTimeline/README.md

 * The activities created can be bound to every SF object (Standard and custom).
 Notable examples: Leads, Accounts, Contacts...
 * It supports add, edit and delete of such activities
 * It open interesting use cases.
 You may easily create flows that create such activities on other events (e.g. when a sales is completed, when a case is escalated...), in order to easily visualized in a timeline in the target object record page (e.g. the account or contact involved)
+* NEW: You can now simulate the streaming of new activities coming

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With